x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-voice-mail/manage-voice-mail-settings.md

 6. If you make any changes, click **Save**.

-### Use the Shell to configure features for a UM-enabled user
+### Use Exchange Online PowerShell to configure features for a UM-enabled user

 This example disables Play on Phone and missed call notifications, but enables text message (SMS) notifications.